 The 4:3 ratio

 These images will have a width of 4 quarters for a height of 3 quarters.
 For example: 1000px*750px or 1600px*1200px etc...

 This works like any other ratio, except that you will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
 This format is widely used in video: 1920px * 1080px.

 The 16:10 ratio

-3.2 Resize images before uploading to WordPress
+3.2 Resizing your images before uploading to WordPress

-On this blog, for example, I didn't change the size of my images to the front page, I simply adapted my visuals.
-To do this, I resize all my images one by one to the size of 1000*625px (ratio 16:10) but I could very well have used other diemensions while keeping the same ratio, such as 800*500px or even 1200*750px.
+On this blog, for example, I didn't change the size of my front page images, I simply adapted my visuals.
+To do so, I resize all my front page images to 1000*625px (ratio 16:10) but I could have used other dimensions while keeping the same ratio, for example: 800*500px or even 1200*750px.

 Resizing your images before uploading them to WordPress is inevitable: